 Social Security allows representatives (disability lawyers or nonlawyer disability advocates) to charge clients a fee if they win their disability claim.
 While Social Security has to approve every fee agreement, the agency's rule is that a representative can charge a fee of 25% of the past-due benefits (back pay) awarded to the client.
 But that fee is subject to a cap, which is raised every five to ten years, or more.
-In mid-2022, the current maximum fee is $6,000.
+In December 2022, the maximum fee is increasing to $7,200, up from $6,000.

-Effective November 30, 2022, this cap will be increased to $7,000, after consideration of the cost of living, increased disability benefits, and other economic factors.
+After November 30, 2022, this cap is increased to $7,000, after consideration of the cost of living, increased disability benefits, and other economic factors.
 Note this change will only affect disability claimants (applicants) who are awarded more than $24,000 in back pay.
 Most claimants receive less than $10,000 in past-due benefits and pay a representative's fee of less than $3,500-$4,000.

 The last time the fee was changed was 2009, when the fee cap was raised from $5,300 to $6,000.
 Nothing else about fee agreements will change.